Award Details

 Nomination/Submission Materials Required

 Useful information for 2.
 Nomination letters.
-These should document the development of courses and/or programs that encourage critical thinking and scientific reasoning in archaeological pedagogy.
-Documentation can include teaching awards or recognition; syllabi and lesson plans; course materials; program descriptions; websites; blogs; podcasts; videos; newspaper or magazine stories; books, articles or book chapters; and student testimonials.
-Documentation materials should specifically relate to the nominee’s work in critical thinking and scientific reasoning in archaeological pedagogy.
-Student work that may be considered confidential or other sensitive or proprietary information should not be submitted.
-Materials such as syllabi or lesson plans that can be shared with the broader community via SAA’s website are particularly important for nomination documentation.
+These should describe the development of courses and/or programs that encourage critical thinking and scientific reasoning in archaeological pedagogy.
+This can reference teaching awards or recognition; syllabi and lesson plans; course materials; program descriptions; websites; blogs; podcasts; videos; newspaper or magazine stories; books, articles or book chapters; and student testimonials.
+The letter should specifically relate to the nominee’s work in critical thinking and scientific reasoning in archaeological pedagogy.

 All nomination materials should be assembled by the nominator as an entire package and submitted electronically to the committee chair by the due date.